10 Considerations for IWMS Implementation

 Continuing Training and Education

-Defining these areas of consideration should help in the planning and implementation process for an IWMS.
+Defining these areas of consideration should help in the planning and IWMS implementation process.
 Of course, you might have other questions and concerns, specific to your organization.
 Create a checklist to refer to when discussing these proposed changes with C-Suite, your FM team and the vendor to make the process the smoothest and most productive for all involved.